Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Does every photographer need to use Photoshop?
 Whether you need it or not may depend upon which genre of photography you enjoy.
-We discuss some alternatives and reasons why Photoshop may be right for your needs.
+We discuss alternatives and reasons Photoshop may be right for your needs.

 Let’s get into it.